-Course structure for the autumn 2022
+Course structure for 2023

 Deadlines

 There are many deadlines in the course, and you should read the list of deadlines already at the start of the course and plan your work accordingly to meet all deadlines.
 The list of deadlines is available at the overview page in the course canvas.